 Customer testimonials

-ID OCEAN’s SEABIM® tool was very useful for us to conduct inspection campaigns of our ACCROPODE™ II shells of the La Nouvelle Route du Littoral dikes during the work acceptance phase.
+ID OCEAN’s SEABIM® tool was very useful for us to conduct inspection campaigns of our ACCROPODE™ II layer of the La Nouvelle Route du Littoral dikes during the work acceptance phase.

 Very satisfied with my last project.
-It was a SEABIM® service for the bathymetric point cloud acquisition of two CORE-LOC™ shell dikes in the Sultanate of Oman, and their processing to create a digital twin.
+It was a SEABIM® service for the bathymetric point cloud acquisition of two CORE-LOC™ breakwaters in the Sultanate of Oman, and their processing to create a digital twin.

 Key figures